-I began teaching later in life (at 50) and after a decade of teaching on campus, I convinced the English department at UBC (6 years ago) that my courses were suited for online learning so I could return to a life of travel while earning an income.
+I began teaching later in life (at 50) and after a decade of teaching on campus, I convinced the English department at UBC (6 years ago) that my courses were suited for online learning so I could return to a life of travel and earn an income.
 I was never motivated by a desire to become a fixture (tenure-track).
 I came and went; three times teaching with the Semester at Sea program, sailing around the world and 900 miles up the Amazon River and building my house in the jungle in Belize.
-As a younger person, I studied and worked in theatre, mostly Fringe theatre.
+In my thirties, I studied and worked in theatre, mostly Fringe theatre.
 My research and productions garnered attention as I toured across Canada with my small theatre troupe (most notably The Happy Cunt 1994).
-CBC’s Morningside’s host called me ‘The High Priestess of the Fringe’ (1994).
+CBC’s Morningside’s host called me ‘The High Priestess of the Fringe’ .
 I am a recipient of the SSHRC award (1992 – 98) which funded my work on Fringe theatre in Canada: Ordering Chaos, the Canadian Fringe (Ph.D. dissertation, UVic.
 1999).
 In my twenties I worked on commercial fish boats on the West Coast and earned my Master Navigations papers (Class 4) with the Pacific Marine Institute.
 I was a teenage mom, which in those days meant I was a highschool dropout – they kicked out the pregnant girls (but not the boys).